 If you owe taxes, your payment will be due a month after the German Ministry of Finance issues the income tax assessment notice.
 Late filing penalties are limited to 10% of your assessed German taxes but cannot exceed EUR 25,000.
 There is a late fee of 1% of your taxes due for each month the taxes have an outstanding balance.
 Additionally, interest is assessed on late taxes owed at the rate of 0.5% each month.

-As soon as your employment begins in Germany, you are enrolled in the German Social Security program.
+As American expats in Germany, as soon as your employment begins, you are enrolled in the German Social Security program.
 Note that this does not apply to those working in Germany for a company located outside of Germany.

 The US-Germany Social Security Agreement describes to which country social security is payable for American expats who work in Germany.
 If you’re assigned to work in Germany for five years or less by your US company, you’ll continue paying into US Social Security.
 If your assignment is longer than five years or if you are working for a non-US employer in Germany, you’ll pay into German Social Security.